ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) is the official desktop client for IPFS.
 It comes with a built-in IPFS node that lets you pin files and gives you a link to share them.
 This is generally seen as the easiest point-of-entry into the IPFS ecosystem.

+The [Brave](https://brave.com/) web browser has [built-in IPFS support](https://brave.com/ipfs-support/).
+It uses the same IPFS implementation as IPFS Desktop and resolves `ipfs://{cid}` addresses out-of-the-box.

 [Arbore](https://arbo.re) Arbore is a free and open-source file-sharing application that enables you to send your pictures, documents, files to your contacts privately and without limits.

-Another alternative is [Orion](https://orion.siderus.io).
-Orion is an easy to use IPFS Desktop client.
-It helps to share content on the public peer to peer network without any command line or technical knowledge.
-The app includes everything needed to start your own personal IPFS node.

 ### Share your files or sell copies of it